Hallux rigidus: Surgical

 The goal of surgery is to eliminate or reduce pain.
 There are several types of surgery for treatment of hallux rigidus.
 The type of surgery is based on the stage of hallux rigidus.
 According to the Coughlin and Shurnas Clinical Radiographic Scale:

 Stage 1 hallux rigidus involves some loss of range of motion of the big toe joint or first MTP joint and is often treated conservatively with prescription foot orthotics.

 Stage 2 hallux rigidus involves greater loss of range of motion and cartilage and may be treated via cheilectomy in which the metatarsal head is reshaped and bone spurs reduced.
+However, surgical removal of bone spurs may lead to decreased range of motion in the joint, resulting in Stage 3 or Stage 4 hallux rigidus.

 Stage 3 hallux rigidus often involves significant cartilage loss and may be treated by an osteotomy in which cartilage on the first metatarsal head is repositioned, possibly coupled with a hemi-implant in which the base of the proximal phalanx (base of the big toe) is resurfaced.

 Stage 4 hallux rigidus, also known as end stage hallux rigidus, involves severe loss of range of motion of the big toe joint and cartilage loss.
 Stage 4 hallux rigidus may be treated via fusion of the joint (arthrodesis) or implant arthroplasty in which both sides of the joint are resurfaced or a hinged implant is used.
 Fusion of the joint is often viewed as more definitive but may lead to significant alteration of gait causing postural symptomatology.
 The implants termed "two part unconstrained" implants in which a "ball" type device is placed on the first metatarsal head and "socket" portion on the base of the big toe do not have a good long term track record.
 The hinged implants have been in existence since the 1970s, have been continually improved and have the best record of improving long term function.
 Another example of MTP joint implant is "Roto-glide" which is designed to restore optimum anatomical movement whilst preserving as much primary bone stock as possible.